mk12/sicp/notes/text.md

 - That example used _applicative order_&hairsp;: evaluate everything first, then apply the procedure to the arguments.
 - With _normal order_, operands are substituted in the procedure unevaluated.
 Only when it reaches primitive operators do combinations reduce to values.

-An example of normal order procedure application:
+An example of normal-order procedure application:

 ```
 (f 5)